VincentMarquez/Get-the-GIF-Geometric-Information-Flow/README.md

 This is why:

-* the system appears deeper than “three ideas”
+* the system cannot be reduced to “three tricks”
-* each component stands as its own research contribution
+* each component stands as a publishable contribution
-* the framework scales without collapsing into chaos
+* complexity does not explode into instability

 ---